NeotropicSAS/kuwaiba-docs/user/en/src/other/reports/README.md

 report.getComponents().add(htmlDivColumnChart)
 ```

-9. The code of report is:
+9. The final code is

 ```Java